Best places to watch sunrise in Rio de Janeiro: Beaches and spots locals love

 Forest viewpoints require a bit more planning.
 Mirante Dona Marta tends to be lively thanks to photographers and small groups, while Vista Chinesa offers a quieter setting often shared with cyclists.
 Traveling light, observing the surroundings, and planning your transportation ahead of time can make sunrise experiences smoother and more enjoyable.

-Which sunrise spot in Rio is right for you?
+Which sunrise spot in Rio de Janeiro is right for you?

 Chasing the perfect photo?

-Mirante Dona Marta offers one of the most iconic sunrise viewpoints in Rio, with Christ the Redeemer, Sugarloaf Mountain, and Guanabara Bay visible from a single terrace.
+Mirante Dona Marta offers one of the most iconic places to watch sunrise in Rio de Janeiro, with Christ the Redeemer, Sugarloaf Mountain, and Guanabara Bay visible from a single terrace.

 Looking for adventure?